Supplier Code of Conduct

 Bribery and Corruption

 Suppliers shall comply with all applicable anti-corruption laws and regulations and, to this effect, have a zero-tolerance policy towards any form of bribery, corruption, extortion, and embezzlement.
-Suppliers shall not pay bribes or make any other inducement (including kickbacks, facilitating payments, excessive gifts and hospitality, grants or donations) in relation to their business dealings with customers and public officials.
+Suppliers shall not offer, pay, solicit or accept bribes or make any other inducement (including kickbacks, facilitating payments, excessive gifts and hospitality, grants or donations) in relation to their business dealings with customers and public officials.
 Suppliers are expected to perform all business dealings transparently and these dealings shall be accurately reflected in their business books and records.

 As a minimum, we expect our Suppliers to: